tmtsoftware/esw-ts/docs/src/main/params/state-variables.md

 A state variable that is published by a component that describes its internal state.
 Used by Assemblies to determine command completion in Command Service.

+Type definition for CurrentState can be found @extref[here](ts-docs:classes/models.currentstate.html)

 Typescript
 :   @@snip[state variable](../../../../example/src/documentation/params/StateVariableExample.ts) { #state-variable }